 |Per term||Per annum|

 Flexi-Boarding, subject to availability, is offered at £50 a night.

 |Senior School - Group Lesson||£19.50 (per 50 minute lesson)|

 |Senior School - Individual Lesson||£37.50 (per 50 minute lesson)|

 The annual fees are charged in three instalments due at the commencement of each term.
 Payment by direct debit is preferred but monthly payments are also possible and details of both schemes are available from the Admissions Registrar at the School or from the Foundation Office.
 You can access our page on the School Fee Plan School Fee Plan website.
 In addition to teaching costs the fees include the cost of providing textbooks and examination fees as well as provision of all educational facilities.

 Scholarships and Bursaries

-Governor Scholarships are awarded up to the value of 20% of fees and are available throughout the student's entire education at the School.
+Governor Scholarships are awarded to boys who excel academically.
+Scholarships tend to be awarded up to the value of 10% of fees and are available throughout the student's entire education at the School.

 Students registered for the examination at 11+, 12+, 13+ are automatically considered for these scholarships and awards are based on the candidates’ performance in the entrance examination and the interview.